gellner/knative-servicemesh-vault/README.md

 ## Client workstation requirements
 The client workstation that is used to perform the configuration should have the following installed:
 - `oc` - OpenShift CLI Client - can be downloaded from the cluster itself (`https://<webconsoleui>/command-line-tools`) or from https://console.redhat.com/openshift/downloads
-- `helm` - Helm 3 client - can be downloaded from the cluster or via procedures at https://helm.sh/docs/intro/install/
+- `helm` - Helm 3 client - can be downloaded from the cluster or from https://console.redhat.com/openshift/downloads
-- `kn` - Knative CLI Client - can be downloaded from the cluster or from https://console.redhat.com/openshift/downloads or https://knative.dev/docs/client/install-kn/
+- `kn` - Knative CLI Client - can be downloaded from the cluster or from https://console.redhat.com/openshift/downloads
-- `func` - Knative Functions CLI/plugin - https://knative.dev/docs/functions/install-func/
 - `vault` - HashiCorp Vault CLI - https://developer.hashicorp.com/vault/tutorials/get-started/install-binary
 - `podman` - available natively on Linux, can be downloaded for Windows or Mac from https://podman-desktop.io/downloads